open-craft/opencraft/documentation/installation.md

     vagrant ssh

 Inside the virtual machine, set HUEY_ALWAYS_EAGER to false in /home/vagrant/opencraft/.env.
+Run all the pending migrations:

+    make manage migrate

 Also, create a superuser account which will be used to log in to Ocim:

     make manage createsuperuser